 Alcohol and Drug Use Statistics

-When asked about alcohol and drug use over the past year, a national drug use survey of Californians in 2019-2020 found an estimated:1
+When asked about alcohol and drug use over the past year, a national drug use survey of Californians in 2019-2020 found an estimated:1,2,3

-Regarding admissions to state or publicly funded rehabs in 2019, the top three substances used were methamphetamines/amphetamines, opioids (including heroin), and alcohol.2
+In 2019, the top three substances abused were methamphetamines, opioids (including heroin), and alcohol.

 In 2020, opioid-related overdoses in Kern County caused:4